Giftbit/Lightrail-API-V2-Docs/docs/use-cases.md

 #### checkoutTransactionId-credit
 Note, it is safe to retry these credit calls since the API is idempotent.
 If a referer was already credited the API will indicate the Transaction already exists.

-### Suggestions
+#### Suggestions
-Consider deferring the issuance of a payout to the refer-er until you have confidence that the new user’s transaction is successful (and won’t be refunded or cancelled)
+Consider deferring the issuance of a payout to the refer-er until you have confidence that the new user’s transaction is successful (and won’t be refunded or cancelled).

 ---